vgaltes/vgaltes.github.io/_posts/2018-05-16-using-different-configuration-per-stage.md

   message: "Environment variable from prod"
 ```

 We're creating a configuration setting called message which will have different values in each environment.
 We're here defining a stage for the user (more on this later), a stage for pre and stage for prod.
-What we want is that the developers on their machines use the dev-user settings, and that the CI environment uses the pre settings when deploying to pre and the prod settings when deploying to prod.
+What we want is that the developers on their machines use the dev-user settings and that the CI environment uses the pre settings when deploying to pre and the prod settings when deploying to prod.

 ## Loading the settings
 We need now to use this setting on the serverless.yml file.
 The first thing we need to do is to define the default stage where we want to deploy the application.
 This will be the user stage.
 But we want each of our devs to have their own stage, so they can make tests independently of each other.
-The serverless framewok makes this easy, as it already creates the functions and resources with the stage as a part of the name.
+The serverless framework makes this easy, as it already creates the functions and resources with the stage as a part of the name.
 So what we just need is to provide a different stage name for each user.
 Let's do this by adding this line to the provider section of the serverless.yaml:

 ```
 stage: dev${env:SLSUSER}